dariann-ss/cs1-final-website-project/README.md

 ## Design
 - [ ] Consistent color scheme
+- [ ] Visual hierarchy: Size, color, contrast, etc. used to focus users' attention
-- [ ] At least one font-family choice (Your site should not be using the default Times New Roman font)
+- [ ] Typography: at least one font-family choice (Your site should not be using the default Times New Roman font)
 - [ ] Hover or active effects used extensively
 - [ ] Correct spelling, grammar, and punctuation